 4. Better Customer Services

 As far as customer service as a metric is inclined to select a bank – the private sector wins the trophy.
-They indeed have an exceptional track record in serving their customers.
+They indeed have an exceptional track record in serving their customers and should be the choice of the bank account for a freelancer.

 On the contrary, they do charge their account holders heavily for prompt customer services, but then being a freelancer time is valuable for you compared to those charges.